 According to the U.S National Library of Medicine, 50 million men and 30 million women are affected by androgenetic alopecia.

 Alopecia areata is an autoimmune disease.
 The immune system mistakes the hair follicles for foreign cells and attacks them.
 It often causes hair to fall out in clumps.
 It can lead to alopecia universalis, which is a total loss of hair all over the body.

-No known cure exists for alopecia areata yet, but steroidal injections or topical treatments can slow down hair loss.
+No known cure exists for alopecia areata yet, but there are several options for treatment based on:

 Folliculitis is an inflammation of the hair follicles.
 It can occur anywhere hair grows, including your:

 Folliculitis often looks like a rash of small bumps on your skin.
 The bumps may be red, white, or yellow and they can contain pus.
 Often, folliculitis is itchy and sore.

 Folliculitis is often caused by a staph infection.
 Folliculitis can go away without treatment, but a doctor can diagnose you and give you medication to help manage it.
 This can include topical treatments or oral medications to treat the cause of the infection and soothe the symptoms.

 Telogen effluvium is a temporary, but common form of hair loss.
 Telogen effluvium can be either acute or chronic.

 An acute case is fairly common, lasts less than six months and in 95% of the cases it goes away.
 Typically it is caused by a stressful event that causes the telogen phase to begin prematurely and causes the hair to thin and fall out.